Williamarvin/Smart_file_org/replit.md

 This is a full-stack file management and search application designed for uploading, processing, and searching documents and videos using AI-powered content analysis.
 The system extracts text from various file formats and transcribes video content, generates metadata and embeddings, and provides semantic search capabilities.
 It features a React frontend and Express.js backend, with a modern multi-page navigation system for dashboard overview, file browsing, uploading, and analytics.
 The project aims to provide a robust, AI-enhanced platform for efficient content organization and retrieval.

-## Recent Updates (August 14, 2025)
+## Recent Updates (August 20, 2025)
-- **Production Deployment Ready**: Complete code review and TypeScript error resolution completed
+- **Complete API Documentation**: Full OpenAPI 3.0 specification with all 25+ endpoints documented
-- **OpenAPI Integration**: Complete OpenAPI 3.0 specification with production domain configuration
+- **REST API Guide**: Comprehensive guide with curl examples for all endpoints
-- **API Testing Suite**: Comprehensive endpoint testing with 93.75% functionality confirmed (15/16 endpoints)
+- **Code Quality Review**: Senior engineer quality check completed, TypeScript errors resolved
-- **External API Ready**: Production-ready API accessible from any device with proper domain configuration
+- **Documentation Cleanup**: Removed redundant files, kept only essential documentation
-- **Statistics API Fixed**: Resolved PostgreSQL integer overflow for files >2GB (BIGINT solution)
+- **Lesson Generation API**: Full documentation for multi-agent lesson creation system
-- **Performance Optimized**: BYTEA memory issues resolved, sub-millisecond cached queries
+- **Avatar Chat API**: Complete endpoint documentation with oversight agent integration
-- **Deployment Documentation**: Complete deployment guide and post-deployment testing procedures
+- **Folder Management**: Full CRUD operations for folder hierarchy documented
-- **Production Build**: 77.2kb optimized bundle, clean TypeScript compilation, all systems verified
+- **Production Ready**: Clean build (863KB bundle), all systems verified and documented

 # User Preferences